CMU-18740/gem5-tutorial/part2/part2_4_parameters.md

     2000000: hello: Done firing!
     Exiting @ tick 18446744073709551615 because simulate() limit reached

-You can also modify the config script to fire the event multiple times.
+You can also modify the config script to fire the event multiple times by setting `number_of_fires`.

 Other SimObjects as parameters
 ------------------------------